-As a photographer, if you wish to tell an impactful story out of someone’s life, you may photograph the less fortunate.
+As a photographer, if you wish to tell an impactful story of someone’s life, you may photograph the less fortunate.
 However, it is better to agree to their privacy rights.

 - Approaching Strangers for street portraits

 For excellent street portraiture, approach your subjects and have a flattery talk with them.
-For example, tell them you love the way they smile and would like to photograph.
+For example, tell them you love the way they smile and would like to photograph them.
 Also, let them know that you are a photographer who is documenting life in a town.
 This way, you can establish a good rapport with them and get your most desired street portrait.
 Then, once you capture their image, get their feedback, and remember to send them their photo.

 Getting started with street photography